Delhi has wonderful ashrams

 A portrait of Paramahansa Yogananda in the office at Yogoda Satsanga Sakha Ashram, Noida

 Well, it’s healthy – not just for your body, but for your mind!
-Staying in an ashram gives you an opportunity to step away from your schedule and problems to focus on a simpler way of life.
+Staying in an ashram offers you an opportunity to step away from your schedule and problems to focus on a simpler way of life.
 Ashrams give you the space to look inward, and deepen your spiritual practice within the safety of a community.

 Many ashrams have dress codes.
 The best type of clothing to wear is modest, loose and casual; something that covers shoulders, cleavage, belly and knees.
 Tight yoga pants, shorts, tank tops, belly shirts, etc. are not appropriate.
-Some ashrams request you wear clothes of a certain colour – double check with the ashram.
+Some ashrams request you wear clothes of a certain colour – check ahead with the ashram.

 Shiva and Parvati temple with images of Shiva and Parvati and lingam adorned with flowers in Neem Karoli Baba Ashram